hansenjohnson/songbook/content/songs/second-chances.md

 but I saw something shine

-thought that part was yours, but it might just be mine I could share it with you, if you gave me the time
+thought that part was yours, but it might just be mine I could share it with you if you gave me the time

     G         D
 I’m all bloody knuckles,